-When you picture the natural purity of an untouched and idyllic Africa, the image in your head might contain lions resting on a large boulder with lush bushes in the background, buffalos walking along a dry riverbed or elephants rolling in mud pools.
+When you picture the natural purity of Africa, the image in your head might contain lions resting on a large boulder with lush bushes in the background, buffalos walking along a dry riverbed or elephants rolling in mud pools.

 But this picture is not likely to contain vultures.
 Vultures have a bad reputation.
 Vultures are viewed with disdain.